The Declarative Linked Data Apps Community Group has been launched:

 This approach is related to functional languages and to processing pipelines.
 The generic software works as a processor: it takes the incoming request and the declarative application description and runs it through a pipeline, first retrieving the state of the requested resource (or changing it) and then rendering it into the requested format, such as a Web page.
 This is similar to an XSLT processor transforming XML documents.

-Please join this group if you’re interested in any practical or theoretical aspects of Linked Data, declarative technologies, or Graphity software.
+Please join this group if you’re interested in any practical or theoretical aspects of RDF Knowledge Graphs, Linked Data, Semantic Web declarative technologies, or AtomGraph software.

 This is a community initiative.
 This group was originally proposed on 2014-02-18 by Dziugas Tornau.
 The following people supported its creation: Dziugas Tornau, Martynas Jusevicius, Arto Bendiken, james anderson, Brad Jones.
 W3C’s hosting of this group does not imply endorsement of its activities.